- ACCOUNT OPENING

 A Fixed Deposit encourages a healthy habit of saving and guarantees fixed returns without any anticipated risks.
 A fixed deposit allows you to put your idle savings to good use and grow your wealth.

-You can also be rest assured about your investment since most of FD in our basket is the fastest growing NBFCs from India’s most reliable and valued business houses.
-Company fixed deposits offer Higher Fixed returns then Bank fixed deposit.
-It also carry the Rating of AAA+ and followed the guidelines issued by NBFC.
+You can also rest assured about your investment since most of FD in our basket is the fastest growing NBFCs from India’s most reliable and valued business houses.
+The company fixed deposits offer Higher Fixed returns then Bank fixed deposit.
+It also carries the Rating of AAA+ and followed the guidelines issued by NBFC.

 Any Indian individual or family trust, club, association, society, HUF, sole proprietorship, partnership firm, company or group of companies can make a fixed deposits.